HuygensING/elaborate4-frontend/README.md

 $ git clone https://github.com/HuygensING/elaborate4-frontend.git
 $ npm install
 ```

-## Edit the config file

-elaborate4-frontend makes use of [elaborate-modules](https://github.com/HuygensING/elaborate-modules).
-These modules aren't part of the elaborate4-frontend repository, because they are also used by other Huygens ING frontend repositories.

-The elaborate-modules are installed when `npm install` is run from the command line.

-The config file can be found at `./node_modules/elaborate-modules/modules/models/config.coffee`

-In the config file, alter the `restUrl` property to match the location of the elaborate-backend server you've set up.

 ## Publication development

 1. Run the backend locally: `docker run -p 4002:8080 -d brambdocker/hattem-edition`